ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 </div>

-I also want to add a column corresponding to state name instead of the abbreviation.
+I also want to add a column corresponding to the state name instead of the abbreviation.
 So, I merge state_info with the current dataframe.

 ```python
 df2 = pd.read_csv('data/state_info.csv', usecols=['state', 'name'])